mangpo/floem/compiler/README.md

 The function `inc2` can be used in any C program like a normal C function.
 To use the function, users have to including `#include "simple_math.h"`.
 Notice that you can choose the name of the header to include.

 ##### Compile and Run 1
-Similar to normal pipelines, we can compile callable pipelines using the same commands:
+Similar to normal segments, we can compile callable segments using the same commands:
 ```python
 c = Compiler()
 c.testing = r'''